imaginary-institute/hybrid-learning-design-toolkit/00-orientation-support-tools/hybrid-learning-self-assessment.md

 # Hybrid Learning and Teaching Self-Assessment

-<span style="background: #17a2b8; color: white; padding: 4px 10px; border-radius: 16px; font-size: 12px; font-weight: 500; white-space: nowrap; display: inline-block; margin-bottom: 24px;">Assessment Tool</span>

 ## Overview

-Effective hybrid teaching requires awareness of one's capabilities across multiple dimensions.
-The Hybrid Learning and Teaching Self-Assessment Tool (also called the "Hybrid Learning Teaching Compass") provides a comprehensive framework for educators to evaluate their readiness across the three essential dimensions of hybrid teaching, creating a visual representation of current capabilities and targeted growth areas.
+Effective hybrid teaching requires awareness of one's level of experience across multiple dimensions.
+The Hybrid Learning and Teaching Self-Assessment Tool (also called the "Hybrid Learning Teaching Compass") provides a comprehensive framework for educators to evaluate their readiness across the three essential dimensions of hybrid teaching, creating a visual representation of current experience level and targeted growth areas.